-While there's no cure for psoriasis, treatment can stop your skin cells from growing so quickly, which reduces inflammation and the formation of patches of dry, raised, red skin (plaques).
-Treatment can also remove scales and smooth your skin.
+There's no cure for psoriasis.
+But treatment can stop your skin cells from growing so quickly, which reduces the patches of dry, raised rash.
+These patches also are called plaques.
+Treatment also can remove scales and smooth your skin.

-Your doctor will recommend a treatment plan based on the severity of your psoriasis and its location on your body.
+Your health care provider can recommend a treatment plan based on your symptoms and where you have psoriasis patches on your body.

 Types of treatments

-Psoriasis can be treated with creams and ointments, light exposure, pills and injections.
+Psoriasis can be treated with medicine applied to the skin, light exposure, pills and injections.

-- Topical corticosteroids.
+- Corticosteroids.
 Low-potency versions are used on sensitive areas, such as the face.
-Stronger versions are used on small areas, persistent plaques on the hands and feet, and when other treatment fails.
+Stronger versions are used for thick plaques on the hands or when other treatment fails.
 Long-term use or overuse of strong corticosteroids can thin the skin.
-Salicylic acid might be used with this therapy to help slough off dead skin cells.
+Salicylic acid might be used with this therapy to help remove dead skin cells.

 - Coal tar.
-This treatment, a byproduct of the manufacturing of coal products, reduces scaling, itching and inflammation.
-However, it can be messy.
+Coal tar has been a staple of treatment for many decades.
+Coal tar is a byproduct of making coal products.
+It reduces scaling, itching and inflammation.
+Tar products come in shampoo, cream and other forms.
+They can be messy.
 Salicylic acid might be used with coal tar to remove dead skin cells.

-- Topical retinoids.
+- Retinoids.
 These treatments, such as tazarotene (Tazorac, Avage), are vitamin A derivatives.
-They might irritate the skin increase sensitivity to sunlight.
-Tazarotene isn't recommended for women who are pregnant.
-If you're breast-feeding, talk to your doctor.
+They might irritate the skin and increase sensitivity to sunlight.
+Tazarotene isn't recommended for people who are pregnant.
+If you're breastfeeding, talk to your health care provider.

 - Calcineurin inhibitors.
-These medications, such as tacrolimus (Prograf) and pimecrolimus (Elidel), are sometimes effective in treating psoriasis.
+These medicines, such as tacrolimus (Protopic) and pimecrolimus (Elidel), are sometimes effective in treating psoriasis in selected cases.
 They can reduce inflammation and plaque buildup.
-But calcineurin inhibitors aren't recommended for long-term or continuous use because of a potential increased risk of skin cancer and lymphoma.
+They may be most useful on skin where a more potent corticosteroid can't be used.
+But they aren't recommended for long-term or continuous use because of a potential increased risk of skin cancer and lymphoma.

 Light therapy involves exposing your skin to ultraviolet (UV) rays, which can reduce scaling and inflammation.
+This method also is called phototherapy.
 Options include:

 - Sunlight.
 Brief, daily exposure to small amounts of sunlight might improve psoriasis.
-However, intense sun exposure can worsen symptoms and damage skin.
+But intense sun exposure can worsen symptoms and damage skin.